TexasInstruments/simplelink-lowpower-f2-sdk/source/ti/dmm/apps/dmm_154sensor_remote_display/README.md

 refer to `<SDK_DIR>\source\ti\common\dmm\dmm_priority_ble_154sensor.c/h`.

-The Application Level information is the user defined information via the policy table and inludes: Application State Name, Weight, AppliedActivity, Pause, etc;
+The Application Level information is the user defined information via the policy table and includes: Application State Name, Weight, AppliedActivity, Pause, etc;
 the policy table can have multiple policies.
 A policy defines a specific state of the DMM application where the user wants to apply different priority based on an action.
 A simplified policy table is shown below, it defines the behavior